srcimon/screwbox/UNRELEASED-CHANGES.md

 ### 🚀 Features & improvements

+- Light from radial light sources creates indirect light when hitting an occluder (#1007)
+- Configure indirect light using `GraphicsConfiguration`
 - Prevent colors from getting lost when inverting opacity of image

 ### 🪛 Bug Fixes